 3. Validating people are willing to pay as early as possible

-We thought we were in a land grab for market and charging for the product would just slow us down.
-I will also admit that not knowing if people would pay for UberNote allowed us to be detached from reality of if we have been wasting our time with it.
+We thought we were in a land grab for market and charging for the product would slow us down.
+I will also admit that not knowing if people would pay for UberNote allowed us to be detached from the reality of if we have been wasting our time with it.
 We could continue to craft our vision with no responsibility, which was a big mistake.

 With Referral Rock (at this point) I have not started charging yet but I plan to…. very soon… I swear.
 I can’t call it a business till it actually makes money.
 Otherwise it’s a dream and a hobby right now.

 With UberNote we were cautiously pessimistic about mobile apps and never built one.
-We never capitalized on the green pastures of a new marketplace that would have made perfect sense for our target market of “note takers who want to have access to their notes anywhere”.
-I’m not sure what excuse we have for not building something directly for mobile (except from a mobile version of our web-app).
+We never capitalized on the green pastures of a new marketplace that would have made perfect sense for our target market of “note-takers who want to have access to their notes anywhere”.
+I’m not sure what excuse we have for not building something directly for mobile (except a mobile version of our web-app).
 The only thing I can say is the combination of understanding your target market and being close to your product attributed to this bonehead blind spot.
 Anyone have a time machine I can borrow?